jmil/Bioe421_521-MicrocontrollerApplications/Lab_04--GrepAwkSed/Lab04_A--GrepAwkSed.md

 		$ ./PMID_query.sh cancer_PMIDs.txt cancer_bibliography.txt

-The first user-input value `cancer_PMIDs.txt` should be processed line by line to generate a PMID query, and **append** a formatted bibliography for that PMID to a new cancer_bibliography.txt
+	The first user-input value `cancer_PMIDs.txt` should be processed line by line to generate a PMID query, and **append** a formatted bibliography for that PMID to a new `cancer_bibliography.txt` file using the style:

 		AUTHORS LIST
 		Nat Methods.
 2005 Dec;2(12):905-9.
 		ABSTRACT

+1. Now, get it working for your `cancer_PMIDs.txt` file.

-Let's apply this file for the following querys:
+###Now, Let's apply this file for the following querys:

 #### GFP